bcgov/DevEx-Roadmap/_pages/Civic_Community_Contributions/roadmap.md

 ---
-title: Community Contributions
+title: Pay 4 Pull Road-Map
 ---

 Go and talk to people about the list of refined / new features
 - Assignment mechanism
+- Payment options
+- Payment amounts
 - Notification service
 - Badging/Points framework
 - Automated tool chain